EricHaishen/learngit/readme.txt

-GIT IS A GOOD free SOFTWARE
+GIT IS A distributed version control system. git is a free  software.